linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 06.08.2024 (announcement Web4)
+- Imagine a web where possibilities are endless! 🌐 We're enhancing Web4 with more architectures for diverse social networks.
+What features would you love to see?
+Share your thoughts! 🧠💬 #Web4 #NextGenWeb #Innovation

+### 06.08.2024 (announcement Web4)
+- Building the future of the web! 🚀 Dive into Web4 Lite with us, an open-source marvel from the Web4 Foundation.
+How do you envision the web of tomorrow?
+Drop your ideas below! 💡👇 #Web4 #Innovation #OpenSource

 ### 05.08.2024 (announcement Web4)
 - 🛠️🚀 We're revamping our sales infrastructure to serve you better!
 Got ideas or feedback?
 Drop them below! ⬇️ Let's build something amazing together. 💡✨ #LinkspreedUpgrade #Innovation #YourVoiceMatters